Empowering Communities One Neighborhood at a Time

 Q: How much does the Comcast Foundation give away?

-A: Since its inception, the Comcast Foundation has donated more than $125 million to organizations in the communities nationwide that Comcast serves.
-In 2012, the Foundation provided $16.2 million in grants to more than 1,000 organizations.
+A: Since its inception, the Comcast Foundation has donated more than $200 million to organizations in the communities nationwide that Comcast serves.
+In 2016, the Comcast Foundation donated nearly $20 million in grants to non-profit organizations.

 Q: How do you identify potential grantees?